msmccormack/DATA440/Project2.md

 ![](normal.png)

 ![](percent.png)

+The raw data heatmap showed us that age has some insight when it comes to making predictions, but the rest of the variables did not seem very useful.
+The scaled data showed a greater diversity in regard to the usefulness of other variables, but there was still not any incredibly strong relationships present.
+The normalized data showed .
+Lastly, the percentage data showed that there were places where all variables seemed to play a part as predictors.

 To understand more about how my synthetically generated population compares to others, I trained a variety of ML models to predict education level.
 I began with a multinomial logistic regression model using a 60-40 train-test split in order to predict education level.
 This resulted in an accuracy of around 62.8%, which was .